 A short-term rental that is not a long-term resident's principal residence is permitted within the R-1 zoning district subject to approval of the requested conditional use permit (CUP).
 The submitted application (see attached) has illustrated compliance with the minimum regulatory standards established within Sec.
 29-3.3(vv).
-A site-specific inspection finds that the dwelling has driveway parking capable of accommodating 4 UDC-compliant parking spaces outside the public right-of-way.
+A site-specific inspection finds that the dwelling has driveway parking capable of accommodating 4 UDC-compliant parking spaces outside the public right-of-way which is sufficient to meet the regulatory requirements for 8 transient guests.

 Additional regulatory review to ensure full compliance with the provision of Sec.
 29-3.3(vv) and Chapter 22, Art.
 5 (Rental Unit Conservation Law) of the City Code will occur if the CUP is granted prior to issuance of a STR Certificate of Compliance.
-The subject dwelling is located within the East Campus Urban Conservation Overlay District.
-This overlay does not prohibit the proposed use of the dwelling as an STR.